American Curriculum & Advanced Placement Program

-Standards-based Grading at DAIS
+Standards-based Grading at DAIS and DHS

 Academic grades are determined using a standards-based grading system which reports how well the student mastered the knowledge and skills from the adopted standards.
 Grades are based on academic factors only; non-academic factors such as attendance, behavior, effort, and responsibility are not factored into grades.